 Vienna has two bar hubs: one, the so-called Bermuda Triangle near Schwedenplatz; the other, attracting an older, savvier clientele, by the Gürtel ring road beneath the rail tracks around Josefstädter Straße station.
 There’s also a summer scene on the waterfront near Schottenring.

 The somewhat dated Bermuda Triangle has one recommendable bar in its midst, the Krah-Krah, with a TV screen and decent selection of beers.
 Happy Hour is currently 3.30pm-5.30pm weekdays.
+Sally’s on Judengasse takes a stab at pub authenticity and serves until 4am.

 Elsewhere, pubs abound: in the south-east of the city centre, Flanagans opened in 1996, transported from a village in County Cork and reassembled here.
 Opposite, 1516 combines house-brewed beers with football-watching – note the scarves from far and wide.